Sometimes You Need Facts, and Sometimes a Hug: Understanding Older Adults' Preferences for Explanations in LLM-Based Conversational AI Systems: Results and Findings

-A final important role for explanations emerged through insights shared specifically by the caregiving partners.
-For spousal caregivers, explanations served an additional, unique function of providing a window or an overview of their partner’s daily life, preferences and routines.
-Caregivers envisioned the AI’s explanations as succinct summaries of their partner’s interactions with the AI throughout the day, while providing them a deeper look into aspects that may be atypical or deviating from their usual routines.
+A final important role for explanations emerged in older adults wanting to use AI explanations to stay aware of each other’s routines, especially in households where responsibilities (including aspects of support and care) are naturally shared between couples.
+As a result of both partners participating jointly, they inadvertently reflected on joint possibilities for making sense of explanations.
+For many spousal dyads, explanations served an additional, unique function of providing a window or an overview of their partner’s daily life, preferences and routines.
+Participants envisioned AI’s explanations as succinct summaries of their interactions with the AI throughout the day, offering a deeper look into aspects that may be atypical or deviating from their usual routines.
 In this context, they imagined the explanations to surface details and cues about their partner that may need adjustment or attention.
-P08-CG articulated this as giving her a sense of \textit{“mental peace that she [AI] will be able to flag what’s wrong”}, expanding:
+P08-B articulated this as giving her a sense of “mental peace that she [AI] will be able to flag what’s wrong”, expanding:

-\begin{quote} \textbf{\textit{“I don’t need to be hovering all the time, but at the end of the day, if she tells me something like, ‘I reminded Jim\footnote{Name changed for participant privacy.} to eat his food twice today and suggested a break during his walk because his heart rate spiked or something like that..,’ that gives me a good sense of how his day went.
-It’s like I get a quiet summary of where he might have needed a little nudge [..] and I can step in if something feels off.”}} \end{quote}
+\begin{quote} \textit{“I don’t need to be hovering all the time, but at the end of the day, if she tells me something like, ‘I reminded Jim\footnote{Name changed for participant privacy.} to eat his food twice today and suggested a break during his walk because his heart rate spiked or something like that..,’ that gives me a good sense of how his day went.
+It’s like I get a quiet summary of where he might have needed a little nudge [..] and I can step in if something feels off.”} \end{quote}

-Furthermore, they also envisioned explanations as helpful in communicating with extended members of their caregiving network, such as adult children.
-Participants imagined how well-designed explanations could benefit family members living at a distance by serving as an overview or a \textit{“window”} into the daily rhythms of their lives, and keep them updated.
-P10-CG reflected on this:
+Furthermore, they also envisioned explanations as helpful in communicating with extended family members, such as adult children.
+Participants imagined how well-designed explanations could benefit family members living at a distance by serving as an overview or a \textit{“window”} into the daily rhythms of their lives, and keep them updated through sharing explanations.
+P10-B reflected on this: